romaninsh/dorm/docs/src/releases/new-in-0.0.3.md

 # What's new in 0.0.3

-We are now starting major refactoring inside the `dorm` crate itself.
+We are now starting major refactoring inside the `vantage` crate itself.
 A huge problem was the size of `Table` struct (exactly 1000 lines).
 It's possible to repeat `impl Table` several times, and ability to include `mod` and `use` statemetns to group things from multtiple files.